ADACS-Australia/2023-03-20-Coding-Best-Practices-Workshop/_episodes/CodingStyle.md

 Related to DRY is the DRO principle of Don't Repeat Others, or simply don't re-invent the wheel.
 There is a lot of already existing code available that will probably do most of what you need.
 Instead of remaking a solution from scratch (and having to test/debug/maintain it) you should just `pip install` the package that does what you need.
-Have a look on [pypi.org](https://pypi.org/) for packages of interest, or ask you colleagues, or [stack overflow](https://stackoverflow.com/).
+Have a look on [pypi.org](https://pypi.org/) for packages of interest, or ask your colleagues, or [stack overflow](https://stackoverflow.com/).

 > ## Use functions